What is it?

 International Child Sexual Exploitation image database

 Managed by INTERPOL, the International Child Sexual Exploitation image database (ICSE DB) is a powerful intelligence and investigative tool which allows specialized investigators to share data with colleagues across the world.

 Available through INTERPOL's secure global police communications system (known as I-247), the ICSE DB uses sophisticated image and video comparison software to make connections between victims, abusers and places.

 Backed by the G8 and funded by the European Commission, the ICSE DB was launched in March 2009 as the successor to the INTERPOL Child Abuse Image Database (ICAID) which had been in use since 2001.

 The ICSE DB enables certified users in member countries to access the database directly and in real time, thereby providing immediate responses to queries related to child sexual exploitation investigations.

 In February 2016 the third version of ICSE was released, extensively expanding the database’s features to include video analysis tools as well as cutting-edge technology aimed at supporting investigators’ efforts to identify victims depicted in child sexual exploitation images and videos.

 The development of the new version was made possible through the financial support of the European Commission.
 Police forces in 48 countries plus Europol are currently connected to the ICSE database and cooperating in the identification of child sexual exploitation victims and their abusers.

-By the end of 2015, the ICSE DB included data on more than 8,000 identified victims from nearly 50 countries, as well as data related to numerous unidentified victims, whose cases are yet to be investigated.
+By 1 September 2016, the ICSE DB included data on more than 9,000 identified victims from around the world, as well as data related to numerous unidentified victims, whose cases are yet to be investigated.